 Let’s talk EV supply chains and try to keep it a little breezy.
-As I only have so many words in this digest, consider this piece an appetizer with links to satiate any other appetite you may have.
+As I only have so many words in this digest, consider this an appetizer with links to satiate your appetite.

 The supply chain in EVs refers broadly to a version of the following components in the process:

 The further away from the consumer, the more “upstream” and the closer to the consumer the more “downstream.”

 The supply chain is under some pretty serious stress.
 There is coverage of how the invasion of Ukraine is putting pressure on it, particularly for nickel.
 But the supply chain issues of course predated the invasion.
 These challenges in turn put cost pressures on electric vehicles.
 For instance, Tesla recently increased the price of its vehicles and Rivian tried to do likewise.

 We are going to home in on the raw materials segment today – the furthest upstream.
 In particular, let’s look at three of the most talked about minerals critical for transport electrification: nickel, lithium and cobalt.
 All three are used in lithium-ion electric vehicle (EV) batteries.

 There are projections about the materials needed moving forward.
 One projection summarized in the World Economic Forum found, “In the IEA’s 2021 sustainable development scenario of critical minerals, 80 percent of battery storage in 2040 would be used in light-duty electric vehicles, and this will require a 40-fold increase in the production of lithium and nickel and more than 20 times as much as copper, graphite, and cobalt compared with 2020 levels.”

 We will need a lot more nickel, lithium, and cobalt.
 For each of these precious raw materials there are real concerns about the environmental and social impact of mining and ensuring that local communities benefit from extraction.